Main difference with Java

 - You use the

-keyword after defining things like classes, instead of having to put braces around blocks of code. - You have
+endkeyword after defining things like classes, instead of having to put braces around blocks of code. - You have

-. - All member variables are private.
+requireinstead ofimport. - All member variables are private.
 From the outside, you access everything via methods.

 - Parentheses in method calls are usually optional and often omitted.